r00t-3xp10it/trojanizer/README.md

     to execute a program/command before the extraction/execution of the two files.
     To activate the Presetup funtion: [ settings -> PRE_SETUP=ON ]

-   'This tool will not build real trojans, but from target perpective it behaves like one'.<br />
+   'This tool will not build real trojans, but from target perpective it will behave like one'.<br />
    (hidde the payload execution while the legit application also executes).

+<br /><br />

 ## DEPENDENCIES (backend applications)
     Zenity | Wine | WinRAr.exe (wine)